JakeSteam/blog-personal/_posts/2024-04-07-reddit-mobile-achievements-guide.md

 ## Exploration (15)

-These achievements are a little more challenging, with 10,000 upvotes being pretty challenging!
-Interestingly, past posts and comments are included in this, so you might rediscover a popular post you made years ago.
+These achievements are a little more challenging, with 100,000 upvotes being almost impossible!
+Interestingly, past posts and comments often are included in this, so you might rediscover a popular post you made years ago.

+The sharing achievements can actually be obtained easily, by just tapping "share" and "copy link" repeatedly on the mobile app.
+As such, 1,000 shares will take 10-15 minutes of dedicated tapping.

 |                                                                                                                                                                                                                                                          |                                                                                                                                                                                                                                                      |                                                                                                                                                                                                                                                                  |
 | :------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------: | :--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------: | :--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------: |